thunderrabbit/barefoot_rob/content/blog/2020/12/24weekly-alignment---releasing-old-energy.md

     Whether or not it was a formal agreement, there may be an idea that people are expecting things of you.

-    So of these, are there any that you want to release and you can, you don't have to say yes; I'm not, there's no pressure.
+    So of these, are there any that you want to release?

     So that was the list of what you believe others expect of you.